SamG101-Developer/SPP-Primer/Writerside/topics/1-Getting-Started.md

 S++ is a new programming language designed to be a modern, safe, and fast systems programming language, with a focus on performance and readability.
-It has a strong type system, and an ownership model based on second-class borrows and the Law of Exclusivity, allowing for safe programming without a garbage collector.
+It has a strong type system, and an ownership model based on second-class borrows, the Law of Exclusivity, and ownership tracking, allowing for safe programming without a garbage collector.

 There are concepts from other languages, (Rust, C++, Python, Go, Java) that flow through S++, as well as some features not found in other languages.
 The safety mechanisms are inspired by Rust, but with second-class borrows, meaning that